If you are unable to get to a polling station on election day you can register in advance for a postal vote.

 Absent vote signature matching

-Your signature on your postal ballet is matched to the one you provided on your original registration.
+Your signature on your postal ballot is matched to the one you provided on your original registration.
 This is to make sure no-one else is using your vote.
 If they don't match, your vote won't be counted.

 Your ballot is kept separate from your signature so no-one knows how you voted.